thiago-santos-it/xavier-xml/README.md

 **It must be used in relatively small xml because it stores all data in memory.**

+> **Note 1:** UTF-16 is not supported yet.
+Hard work!
+PR's are welcome.

+> **Note 2:** Our DOM implementation aims to stick closely to the original specs, but achieving a perfect match is tough because of differences in how concepts are handled between the specs and Rust.

 # Why not extend Serde?

 Someone already did that, but I prefer to start from scratch.
 Besides, since Xavier focuses specifically on XML parsing, I believe it should be simpler and more tailored to that purpose.